Don't Rush Me (1936 film)

-Mother, Don't Rush Me is a 1936 British comedy film directed by Norman Lee and starring Robb Wilton, Muriel Aked and Peter Haddon.
-It was made at the Riverside Studios in Hammersmith.
-It is based on a sketch by the celebrated music hall performer Fred Karno, who produced the film.
+Don't Rush Me (also known as When We Are Married) is a 1936 British comedy film directed by Norman Lee and starring Robb Wilton, Muriel Aked and Peter Haddon.
+It was written by Michael Barringer and Con West based on a sketch by music hall performer Fred Karno, who produced the film, and was made as a quota quickie at the Riverside Studios in Hammersmith.

+Preservation status

+The British Film Institute National Archive holds no stills or ephemera, and no film or video materials.

+Plot

+A variety of characters get mixed up in complicated farcial roguery: young sporty Jack Honey and his fiancée Tilly, his upstanding uncle Samuel, bastion of an anti-gambling organisation, and his spinster fiancée of thirty years Amy Andrews.